Back to California

 Existing law establishes various county offices, including the office of the recorder.
 Existing law requires the recorder to, among other things, accept for recordation any instrument, paper, or notice that is authorized or required to be recorded, as provided.
 Existing law requires the recorder to maintain various indices of specified documents and records.

-This bill would require the State Fire Marshal to, on or before January 1, 2030, compile a report concerning homes in moderate, high, and very high fire hazard severity zones in state and local responsibility areas.
-The bill would require the State Fire Marshal to make the completed report available on its internet website and to, on or before July 1, 2030, submit copies to the Legislature, as provided.
-The bill would require the report to include, among other things, the number of homes that meet home
+This bill would require the Office of the State Fire Marshal, on or before January 1, 2028, to develop home hardening standards, as provided.
+The bill would require the State Fire Marshal to, on or before January 1, 2030, compile a report concerning homes in moderate, high, and very high fire hazard severity zones in state and local responsibility areas.
+The bill would require the State Fire

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.